RyanMcG/incise/website/content/extensibility.md

 deployment procedures are so common (not project specific) that it seemed sensible to make them plugable.

-Like layouts and parsers, deployment workflows are registered in an atom by calling the `incise.deploy.core/register` function and the namespaces are automatically required by the previously mentioned scheme.
+Like transformers and parsers, deployment workflows are registered in an atom by calling the `incise.deploy.core/register` function and the namespaces are automatically required by the previously mentioned scheme.